 Study of the Coptic Fabric Collection

-The fellow will scientifically examine and categorise the collection of Coptic fabrics – textiles of late antiquity dating back to the 4th to 9th century AD – in order prepare the specimens for a major exhibition marking the 875th anniversary of Chemnitz in 2018.
+The fellow scientifically examined and categorised the collection of Coptic fabrics – textiles of late antiquity dating back to the 4th to 9th century AD – in order prepare the specimens for a major exhibition marking the 875th anniversary of Chemnitz in 2018.
 Most of the pieces are decorative in nature, such as interior textiles and large-format robes.
 The ornamental elements and pictures on such fabrics and clothing provide important insights into the dealings of society in late antiquity.

-The project will enable the fellow to share expertise with other collections, position his/her new findings in a global context, and put the items in the Chemnitz collection to good use.
+The project enabled the fellow to share expertise with other collections, position her new findings in a global context, and put the items in the Chemnitz collection to good use.